HowveYoobin/Big_Data_Design/Team_project/README.md

-# Team Project
-## Goal: Vertiport Placement in Gyeongsangbuk-do and Daegu for efficient middle-mile consignment of fresh food
+# Team Project: Vertiport Placement in Gyeongsangbuk-do and Daegu for efficient middle-mile consignment of fresh food

 ## Contributors